geoserver/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

 Fund improvements
 -----------------

 A final way to help out is to push for GeoServer to be used in your own organization.
-A number of `commercial organizations <http://geoserver.org/support/>`_ offer support for GeoServer, and any improvements made due to that funding will benefit the entire GeoServer community.
+A number of :website:`commercial organizations <support>` offer support for GeoServer, and any improvements made due to that funding will benefit the entire GeoServer community.